vinceq-usgs/dyfi4/docs/introduction.rst

 For a scientific overview of the DYFI system, see:

     Wald, D.J., V. Quitoriano, C.B.
-Worden, M. Hopper, and J. W. Dewey (2012).
+Worden, M. Hopper, and J. W. Dewey (2011).
 USGS “Did You Feel It?”
 Internet-based Macroseismic Intensity Maps.
-Annals of Geophysics, 54, No. 6, 2011; doi: 10.4401/ag-5354
+Annals of Geophysics, 54, No. 6. doi: 10.4401/ag-5354

 Organization of this manual ...........................

-This Manual is split into five parts.
+This Manual is split into several parts.

 - For an explanation of the products and formats produced by DYFI suitable for end-product users, see the :doc:`Product Guide <product-guide>`.